Ontario NDP pledge free child care program, boost to hospital budgets in platform

 "People are fed up with politicians who offer nothing more than sound bites and decisions that just keep making life harder for themselves and their families," she said.
 "I am here today because it doesn't have to be this way."

-The NDP would boost hospital funding by just over 5 per cent -- $916 million -- in the first year of its mandate, pledging annual increases at the rate of inflation there after.

-It would also increase taxes on people earning more than $220,000 by one percentage point, and those earning more than $300,000 by two percentage points.
+The NDP would increase taxes on people earning more than $220,000 by one percentage point, and those earning more than $300,000 by two percentage points.

-The NDP platform includes a number of previously announced promises including a pledge to return Hydro One to public ownership, to cut hydro rates by 30 per cent, and establish universal dental and pharmacare programs.
+The party's platform also includes a number of previously announced promises including a pledge to return Hydro One to public ownership, to cut hydro rates by 30 per cent, and establish universal dental and pharmacare programs.

-The party would also spend billions to increase Ontario Works and Ontario disability payments to recipients across the province over their mandate.

 The platform further calls for the addition of 15,000 additional long-term care beds, with spending ramping up over five years from $164 million to $923 million.